qrichert/textcanvas/README.md

 increase the resolution of the terminal by a factor of 8 (8 Braille dots in one terminal character).

-The API is inspired by JavaScript Canvas's API, but has barely any features.
+The API is inspired by JavaScript's Canvas API.

 ## Examples